Skip to main content

 A male teacher sits on his desk in front of a blackboard with a document in his hands.
 He’s facing his students, one of whom has her hand raised as if to ask a question.

 Academic integrity means being honest and ethical in your studies.
-Students, teachers, and other staff must act with honesty, trust, fairness, respect and responsibility.
+At TAFE NSW, we value honesty, trust, fairness, respect and responsibility.

 The importance of academic integrity